Two Arrested In Pippa Middleton Hacking Scandal As Pippa Gets Set For Bachelorette And Big Day

 Pippa Middleton has made headlines over the past few months mainly for her recent engagement to hedge fund manager James Matthews.
-The two are set to be web in May of 2017 in what is already being termed the wedding of the year.
+The two are set to be wed in May of 2017 in what is already being termed the wedding of the year.
 However, the sister to Duchess Kate has also been the subject of news headlines for negative reasons, due to an iCloud hack that resulted in the hackers getting a hold of thousands of private pictures, which included snaps of not only Pippa, but also of her royal sister Kate Middleton and the Duchess’ husband as well as their little ones.

 TWO PEOPLE ARRESTED OVER PIPPA MIDDLETON (SISTER OF KATE MIDDLETON) iCLOUD HACKING.(SOMEONE’S HACKING MY PAGE NIGHT AND DAY) pic.twitter.com/IxFkUcqqCM